Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 func summaryHandler(auth: MyBasicAuth, completion: @escaping (Summary?, RequestError?) -> Void ) {
 ```

 These routes now require basic authentication to use.
-You can test this by going to [http://localhost:8080/summary](http://localhost:8080/summary).
+You can test this by running the server and going to [http://localhost:8080/summary](http://localhost:8080/summary).
 The request will be rejected as unauthorized and your browser will offer a window for you to input the username and password.
 Enter "username" and "password" to be allowed to view the route or any other combination to have the request rejected.
 The browser will store correct credentials so use a private window if you want to test rejected credentials.